 - 7.6 Alongside helping to support wider waste management aims and objectives, the key role of the Waste Core Strategy is to ensure that there is a modern, efficient network of waste management facilities to treat or dispose of the waste that is produced safely and sustainably.
 This means ensuring that we have the right facilities, in the right places, at the right time to meet our future needs. - 7.7 We have to meet EU, national, and regional recycling targets and tackle our own pressing shortage of disposal space.
 The Waste Core Strategy therefore needs to drive the move towards more sustainable waste management solutions for all waste. - 7.8 The underlying aim is to move waste up the hierarchy and, although there is no requirement to go beyond the existing recycling targets, by being more ambitious we can send out a strong message about what we want to see happen to our waste.
-In line with other parts of the UK23 we therefore plan to work towards recycling or composting 70% of municipal, commercial and industrial, and construction and demolition waste by 2025.
-In practice construction and demolition waste is already above this level so the main impact of this target will be to boost recycling provision for municipal, commercial and industrial waste. - 7.9 Achieving this high recycling rate will require significant investment from local authorities and the waste industry to provide additional waste collections and recycling infrastructure.
-The collection of food waste, for example, is seen as a key way of improving recycling rates but will need separate collection systems and the development of anaerobic digestion or in-vessel composting facilities.
-In the short to medium term making such changes may be very difficult, because of the lack of available funding, but the purpose of the Waste Core Strategy is to set out our long term aspirations. - 7.10 Where it is not possible to recycle waste, the next most sustainable option is to recover energy from it.
-This can also provide a local source of heat or power for other nearby development, helping to meet the Government's aims of decentralising energy supplies and providing alternative forms of renewable or low carbon energy to offset the need for fossil fuels24.
-There are many different forms of energy recovery ranging from thermal methods such as incineration, pyrolysis or gasification, to biological methods, such as anaerobic digestion, which can also count towards recycling targets as described above.
-Other than using anaerobic digestion to treat food waste, national policy and guidance is clear that the planning system should not make any preference in terms of the type of energy recovery technology used as these are treated equally within the waste hierarchy as long as they meet defined levels of energy efficiency.
+In line with other parts of the UK we therefore plan to work towards recycling or composting 70% of municipal, commercial and industrial, and construction and demolition waste by 2025.
+In practice construction and demolition waste recycling and re-use is already above this level so the main impact of this target will be to boost recycling provision for municipal, commercial and industrial waste.

-23 The national Waste Strategy for Wales includes a 70% overall recycling target (N.B. this includes incinerator ash and is generally seen as being 63% in actual terms).
+26 The national Waste Strategy for Wales includes a 70% overall recycling target (N.B. this includes incinerator ash and is generally seen as being 63% in actual terms).
 Scotland's Zero Waste Plan includes a 70% recycling target for all waste by 2025.